AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 <img src="resources/globus_home_page.png" alt="Globus Home Page" width="1000"/>

-Click on the “LOG IN” button on the top right.
-You will be redirected to the CILogon login page, where you will either need to select your institution in the drop-down box and click “Continue”, or select one of the three alternative identity providers, i.e. GitHub, Google or ORCID.
+Click on the "LOG IN" button on the top right.
+You will be redirected to the CILogon login page, where you will either need to select your institution in the drop-down box and click "Continue", or select one of the three alternative identity providers, i.e. GitHub, Google or ORCID.

 <img src="resources/globus_login.png" alt="Globus Login" width="1000"/>